ClaudioRolim/darklab/docs/tutorials/headscale.md

 ---
-sidebar_position: 5
+sidebar_position: 3
-sidebar_label: HEADSCALE
+sidebar_label: Headscale
 ---

-# HEADSCALE
+# Headscale
-This project was development by Juan Font.
-To access the complete project, visit: [***GitHub - Headscale***](https://github.com/juanfont/headscale)

-## HEADSCALE ON LINUX
+---

+>> Project open source, self-hosted implementation derived from the *Tailscale Control Server,* developed by Juan Font.
 Headscale is based on tailscale, so headscale is installed on the server and tailscale is installed on the client.
+Access the complete project: [*GitHub - Headscale*](https://github.com/juanfont/headscale)

 ## **SERVER Configuration**

 ### 1. Download Headscale Package
-Download the lastest headscale package .deb for linux Debian or Ubuntu:[***Headscale Releases***](https://github.com/juanfont/headscale/releases)
+Download the lastest headscale package .deb for linux Debian or Ubuntu: [*Headscale Releases*](https://github.com/juanfont/headscale/releases)

 ```bash
 wget --output-document=headscale.deb \